Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Our Results for the Four Settings

-In this setting, in round $\cR_2$, the City wants to admit as many students from $L$ as possible in a stablity-preserving, DSIC manner.
+In this setting, in round $\cR_2$, the City wants to admit as many students from $L$ as possible in a stablity-preserving manner.
 We will call this problem $\textsc{$Max_L$}$.
 We will prove the following:

-\begin{theorem} There is a polynomial time mechanism $\cM_2$ that is DSIC for students and extends matching $M$ to $M'$ so that $M'$ is stable w.r.t. students $S$ and schools $H$.
+\begin{theorem} There is a polynomial time mechanism $\cM_2$ that extends matching $M$ to $M'$ so that $M'$ is stable w.r.t. students $S$ and schools $H$.
 Furthermore, $\cM_2$ yields the largest matching that can be obtained by a mechanism satisfying the stated conditions. \end{theorem}

 Let $k$ be the maximum number of students that can be added from $L$, as per Theorem \ref{thm:S1}.
 Next, suppose that the City can only afford to add $k' < k$ extra seats.
 We show in Section \ref{sec:mS1} how this can be achieved while maintaining all the properties stated in Theorem \ref{thm:S1}.